-Before grants can be awarded funds and receive an executed contract under the Proposition 64 Public Health and Safety Grant Program, the applying local jurisdiction (and all jurisdictions within a collaborative proposal) must assure they do not ban the following activities.
+Before grants can be awarded funds and receive an executed contract under the Proposition 64 Public Health and Safety Grant Program, Cohort 3, the applying local jurisdiction (and all jurisdictions within a collaborative proposal) must assure they do not ban the following activities.
 Below is sample assurance language that, at a minimum, must be included in the Letter of Eligibility submitted to the Board of State and Community Corrections.
+Applicants may use the form provided by the BSCC or create their own.
+However, Appendix B must be uploaded as part of the Proposition 64 Public Health and Safety Grant Program, Cohort 3 application through Submittable.